naomiclark2004/todo/ReadMe.md

 4. Next you will be asked the first question again, allowing you to continue adding tasks or end the progam there.

-A text file will automatically be created when a new task is entered.
+A text file will automatically be created when your new task(s) entered.